 The most reliable way to use a pedometer is to keep it as close to your waist as possible since it needs to detect shifts in your hips to measure and record movement.

 What to Look for in a Pocket Pedometer

 Choosing the best pedometer will depend largely on what metrics you want to track and how you plan to use it.
 Some models include accessories that help encourage you to move throughout your day.

 The higher the price point of a pedometer, the more likely it’s going to include “intuitive” metric tracking options, like pulse monitors, stopwatches and alarms.
 While those are very useful for certain population groups, if you’re simply purchasing a pedometer to remind yourself to be more active, you might not need the added bells and whistles.

 After all, the basic function of a pedometer is to simply count your steps.

-The most basic pedometers should include a display to show you how far you’ve walked.
-More advanced versions might show the calories you burn during the day and the distance you’ve travelled.
+The most basic pedometers should include a display to show you the total distance covered.
+More advanced versions might show how many calories you burn during the entire day and the distance you’ve travelled.